symfony/symfony-docs/form/form_collections.rst

 of JavaScript code.

 But first, you need to let the form collection know that instead of exactly two, it will receive an *unknown* number of tags.
-Otherwise, you'll see a *"This form should not contain extra fields"* error.
+Otherwise, you will see a *"This form should not contain extra fields"* error.
 This is done with the ``allow_add`` option::